snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-sites-cloud-coonector.md

 At this point, you are ready to create the connection for AEM Sites.
 You can click on the ‘Create’ button to publish your connection and index published webpages from your AEM Sites.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we have set defaults based on what works best with AEM Sites data.
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we set defaults based on what works best with AEM Sites data.
 You can see the default values below:

 **Page** | **Settings** | **Default Values**
 --- | ---- | ---